KwaneleKhumalo/active_directory/setup/setup.md

 #### Press Right Ctrl-F to enable/disable full screen.
 Press Switch to confirm.

+## Configure Your VM to the Nat Network we created earlier:

 ## Congrats!
 You have installed your first VM!